openframeworks/ofBook/chapters/math/chapter.md

 In the illustration, we've taken a few parts of the same cubic (3rd degree) polynomial, moved it around and scaled it to taste, and added all of them together at each point (let's call it 'mixing').

 The resulting curve is seamless and easy to deal with.
-It also carries some sweet properties: using it, one can use the absolute minimum of direction changes to draw any cubic polynomial between any two points. **[mh: maybe add another sentence here to unpack this]** In other words, _it's smooth_.
+It also carries some sweet properties: turns out this flavor of curves promises the smallest amount of changes in direction needed to connect two adjacent points, emitting no extraneous motion.
+In other words, _it's smooth_.

 These properties make this way of creating curves pretty popular in computer graphics, and you may find its variants under different names, like _Beziér Curves_ or Spline Curves.
 The code for implementing this is a little long and tedious in C++, so this chapter won't go into it - but in case you were wondering, it's just the same code for making polynomials we discussed above, only with a lot of `if` statements to check if `t` is in the correct range.

-Using the curve functions in openFrameworks is pretty straightforward: All you have to do is start from a point, and then add a destination, along with the control points **[mh: worth defining a control point somewhere in here]** to reach it:
+Using the curve functions in openFrameworks is pretty straightforward: For each curve segment, all we need is a beginning point, a destination point, and two points in between (called _control points_) that mark where the tangents (coming out of the beginning and end points) are pointing:
 ```cpp
 //The beginning point
 line.addVertex(ofPoint(200, 400));